Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 📜 10.5 At the time of engaging a part-time employee, the employer must agree in writing with the employee on a regular pattern of work that must include all of the following:

-Enter the applicable hours in the below fields including start and finish times, the team the employee will usually be working the regular hours in and meal breaks:
+To enter the regular hours, select the + next to the applicable day and populate the fields shown below, including the start and finish times, the team the employee will usually be working the regular hours in and meal breaks:

 Working hours and teams: